Atraf6702/ReachHubProject/README.md

 The app's src combines many components to produce the overall website.
 The website is entirely made with the reference(demo) provided.

-I feel sorry because I can't make the website completely responsive due to the unavailability of time.

-Finally after installing all the required packages, such as react-scripts and all, run npm start.
+Finally, after installing all the required packages, such as react-scripts and all, run npm start.